jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/construct/Clockwork Soldier.md

 Temperature: any
 Organization: solitary, pair, trio, troop (3-8), or company (9-12 plus 1-4 clockwork servants)
 Treasure: standard (+1 halberd, other treasure)
-Description: The clockwork soldier is a mechanical mercenary that fights to the death for its creator.
-With the ability to wield most weapons with full proficiency, clockwork   soldiers are versatile and wholly unpredictable foes.
-Most are armed with magic weapons-a +1 halberd being the most common armament.
-Clockwork soldiers are among the most efficient constructs of their kind.
-They are ideal for sentry and guard duty.
-Clockwork soldiers have the same basic shape as a human.
-They are 6 feet tall and weigh 500 pounds.
-Construction  The creator must start with crafted clockwork pieces worth 1,000 gp; the cost of the soldier's weapon is not included in this price.
-CLOCKWORK SOLDIER  CL 12th; Price 37,000 gp  Construction  Requirements Craft Construct, geas/quest and heroism, creator must be at least caster level 12th; Skill Craft (clockwork) DC 20; Cost 19,000 gp
 Race:
 Class:
 MR: